Double Vision

 It was 3 am and pouring with rain when he made his escape.
 He feigned an air of confidence walking out through the service entry, avoiding eye contact with a group of guys smoking ciggies under the EXIT sign.
 No one looked over.
 He walked purposefully into the outside air, then broke into a run.

 “No!
-No, no, no, no!
+No, no, no, NO!
 C’mon!”
 He banged on the window.

 It was him though…The crooked nose, the black hair, it was all right fucking there!